 Visit VIU's main campus in Nanaimo for a glimpse of the student experience and learning environment, and for an opportunity to explore the naturally beautiful mid Vancouver Island region.
 Campus Tours led by friendly and knowledgeable Student Ambassadors are held twice weekly: Mondays at 10 am and Fridays at 1 pm.
 Tours last approximately one hour.
 Request a tour here: https://connect.viu.ca/visit-viu.

-Program advising, counselling services, financial assistance, services for students with disabilities, employment services, food services, student residences, co-operative education services, student directory, bookstore, library and A/V services, daycare centre, parking, public transit, recreation facilities, athletics programs, student newspaper, student society, art gallery and gift shop, theatre, natural history museum, arboretum, and Japanese gardens.
+Program advising, counselling services, financial assistance, services for students with disabilities, employment services, food services, student residences, co-operative education services, a student directory, bookstore, library and A/V services, First Nations student centre, daycare centre, parking, public transit, recreation facilities, athletics programs, student newspaper, student society, art gallery and gift shop, theatre, natural history museum, arboretum, and Japanese gardens.